sindresorhus/weechat-notification-center/readme.md

 Default: `'off'`
 Values: `'on'`, `'off'`

-Determines whether old messages, such as log playbacks, will trigger notifications or not
+Determines whether old messages, such as log playbacks, will trigger notifications or not.

 ### old_message_threshold

 Default: `'60'`
 Values: `'1'`, `'2'`, ...

-Determines how old a message must be, in seconds, for it to be ignored by `ignore_old_messages`
+Determines how old a message must be, in seconds, for it to be ignored by `ignore_old_messages`.

 ## License